It’s not your fault, home IPL and Laser hair removal devices look almost identical, and trying to distinguish between the two can be tricky.

-It’s true that the origin of light from both machines are emitted in bursts from an internal flash lamp.
+It’s true that the origin of light from both machines is emitted in bursts from an internal flash lamp.
 But it’s the type of light that separates these machines.

 If you’re looking to buy a laser or IPL hair remover, the only way to tell them apart is by attentively reading the product name and description.
 The machine you’re interested in should be clearly labeled as either “IPL” or “laser”, not both.

-By the way, from our research, our best IPL hair machine for home use is the Philips Lumea Prestige IPL.
+By the way, from our research, our best IPL hair machine for home use is the Philips Lumea Series 9000 IPL.
 So, you might want to check that out.
 But if you want to know more about these two machines, read on.

 Intense Pulsed Light vs Laser Explained

 Laser hair removal machines produce a single, monochromatic, amplified wave length of light.

 The word laser is the abbreviation of – Light.
 Amplification.
 Stimulated.
 Emission.
 Radiations.
 There, you learn something new every day, unless you’re a Laser Scientist, you already knew that.